pairofdocs/gomule-d2r/README.md

 ### In Progress, Debugging
-- Merc item reading and saving
+- Test corpse reading when a savefile has one

 #### Fixed